microbean/microbean-helm/README.md

 [Tiller][2] is the server-side component of Helm.
-Tiller accepts and works with Helm [_charts_][3]&mdash;packaged Kubernetes manifest templates together with their values.  microbean-helm lets you
+Tiller accepts and works with Helm [_charts_][3]&mdash;packaged Kubernetes manifest templates together with their values.  microBean Helm lets you
 [build and work with those charts and the _releases_ they produce from Java][4] and send them back and forth to and from Tiller.